samratjha96/tablux/README.md

 cat pipe-separated-values.txt | tablux --format csv

 # Non-interactive mode (output rendered content to stdout)
-tablux --file path/to/file.json --no-interactive cat path/to/file.csv | tablux --no-interactive
+tablux path/to/file.json --no-interactive
+cat path/to/file.csv | tablux --no-interactive
 ```

 ### Options

-- `--file`: Specify the input file path (optional if using stdin)
+- File path can be provided directly as an argument (optional if using stdin)
 - `--format`: Force a specific format (json, jsonl, or csv)
 - `--no-interactive`: Run in non-interactive mode, output to stdout
 - `--test-csv`: Run CSV viewer test with sample data